Upcoming Seminars with this course

 They say ignorance is bliss.
 Now that might work for some folks but for Muslims, that is one epic FAIL of a belief.

-And in my experience, I found that the one area we Muslims are super ignorant about are our finances, our businesses, how to buy and sell correctly, all the thousands of transactions that happen in front of our eyes every day of which we are an integral part.
+And in our experience, we found that the one area we Muslims are super ignorant about are our finances, the things we spend money on, the jobs that we work in, the contracts we sign, our businesses, how to buy and sell correctly, all the thousands of transactions that happen in front of our eyes every day of which we are an integral part.
 Yet we have – at worst – no concern, and at best little idea of whether we are falling into haram and thereby ruining our Dunya as well as our Akhirah.